lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 4. Avoid foggy words; Say what is happening and avoid words like 'could', 'may', and 'might'.
 Tell me what is really happening.
 5. Use active verbs; Using active verbs brings action to your writing.
 Use this formula: [who] [doing what].
 6. Embrace strong phrases; Short, crisp, punchy = memorable, clear, smart.
-7. Check yourself; After writing, look at every sentence and see if you can writing it with 1 fewer syllable with stronger words.
+7. Check yourself; After writing, look at every sentence and see if you can write it with 1 fewer syllable with stronger words.
 Do you understand?
 ```